Subregional Studies Program

 - Paterson - Newark Transit Market Study

-The goal of the study is to produce a market study that identifies potential ridership, capacity, routing, stations, bus vehicle access points, and layover areas for a dedicated Bus Rapid Transit (BRT) line along the Newark Industrial Track Right of Way (ROW) between Passaic and Essex Counties from the Cities of Paterson and Clifton to the north and ending in the vicinity of the Broad Street Station of the Newark Light Rail.
+The goal of the study is to produce a market study that identifies potential ridership, capacity, routing and stations for transit service along the Newark Industrial Track Right of Way (ROW) between Passaic and Essex Counties from the Cities of Paterson and Clifton to the north and ending in the vicinity of the Broad Street Station of the Newark Light Rail.

 - Somerset County Roadway Corridor Safety Analysis Study

 This study will identify opportunities to improve safety along five Somerset County roadway corridors.
 The County will advance a series of corridor wide road safety audits following the Road Safety Audit (RSA) process that will include different place types and address safety for all users.

 The purpose of this project is to identify barriers to efficient and safe regional freight movement on truck routes on county roads and to recommend potential strategies to address those barriers, while balancing the needs of all users of the roadway.

 This study will update the Warren County Transportation Plan to define a comprehensive program of recommendations.
 The Transportation Plan will include implementation phases to address multimodal transportation needs, overcome existing constraints and deficiencies, and leverage opportunities across a broad range of projects, policies, and strategies.

 As Monmouth County enters an era of redevelopment, revitalization, and rediscovery with the recent adoption of the Monmouth County Master Plan, it is crucial now to address critical capacity issues for freight routes to ensure freight related transportation is safely and efficiently interacting with local automobile traffic.